 Where to go next?

 In St. Martin we met Marco and Kitty from the Neel 45, Liquid Spirit.
-Very nice people and by now dear friends.
 They wanted to go to Aruba.
 They have been there a few years now to leave the boat on the hard and go back to Holland.
 But they also did not get the permission to come.
 So Marco send a letter to the Dutch King!
 Long story short: they got the permission to go to Aruba!
 And with that they also started a project to see if more boats could come to Aruba.
 At arrival in Aruba you had to clear in and visit a doctor.
 The doctor would take your temperature and ask you questions and that was it!
 Then you had to go to the marina Varadero and stay on anchor in front of the office for 11 days.
 After Marco and Kitty left the island opened up for cruisers under mentioned rules.
 So we trew off the bowlines and we went to Aruba!
 By then we had decided to also put the boat on the hard and fly back to Holland.
 To finally see Annieck!